 - Defining ingredients for successful transboundary marine governance.

 These lessons and recommendations have been informed by extensive consultation with marine stakeholders from across a wide range of sectors in all of the countries and administrations in the Celtic Seas Region.
-This has included a total of 12 country workshop events held in Scotland, England, Wales, Northern Ireland, the Republic of Ireland and France, two international workshop events in Liverpool and Paris and four, more detailed Case Study investigations.
+This has included a total of 12 country workshop events held in Scotland, England, Wales, Northern Ireland, Ireland and France, two international workshop events in Liverpool and Paris and four, more detailed Case Study investigations.
 These Case Study investigations captured stakeholders experiences and lessons from four examples of Transboundary Marine Governance models; three of these were located in different parts of the Celtic Seas and one was located in the North Sea.
 (Irish Loughs Agency, Solway Firth Partnership, Cross-Channel Forum and the Wadden Sea).

 The Celtic Seas Partnership project is particularly concerned with understanding the most effective ways in which marine stakeholders and interests can be engaged and brought together to encourage constructive collaboration that delivers healthy, sustainable seas.
 The consultations and investigations undertaken to inform the lessons, recommendations and resources highlighted in them are therefore focussed particularly on addressing this challenge.